epsilon-phase/img-genner/README.md

 you want, for instance, some Manhattan distance instead.

 You can implement your own so long as the function is of the signature `(image x y fraction)`

+# Lessons Learned

+There are many deficiencies here.
+Namely how utterly unergonomic it is.
+Early on the decisions that we made were in favor of performance.
+Now that the library is older, and we have been working on it for longer, and we've had a break, the usage of vectors everywhere is more trouble than it's worth, the lack of convenience is really hard to deal with.

+The shapes part of the library is completely orthagonal with the rest of the library, the glitch routines have no connection to them, indeed *cannot* have any connection with them.

+Had we made the opposite choice in that stead, it would be a much nicer, more powerful library for the sort of usages we envision now.